Nursing: DNP

 100%

-USF’s Franciscan values and the Nursing Code of Ethics have a lot in common.
-When you pursue your DNP at a school like University of Saint Francis, you’ll not only gain skills and knowledge to provide quality care to patients; you’ll also develop into a healthcare professional who reveres each person’s dignity, respects all creation, and is dedicated to serving others.
+Our Franciscan values and the Nursing Code of Ethics have a lot in common.
+When you pursue your DNP at Saint Francis, you’ll not only gain top-level skills and knowledge, but you’ll develop into a healthcare professional who reveres the dignity of each patient, respects all creation and is dedicated to serving others.

 Strong Reputation

-Our doctorate of nursing practice program builds upon our long history of outstanding nursing education.
-The most respected healthcare organizations in the region trust graduates of University of Saint Francis to be well-prepared and ready to serve.
+Our DNP program builds upon a long history of outstanding nursing education.
+The most respected healthcare organizations in the region trust Saint Francis graduates to be well-prepared and ready to serve.
+The university’s strong reputation, quality education and flexible hybrid format make it an ideal program for working nurses across the Midwest and beyond.

-USF understands that many of our students are working nurses; that’s why we offer a flexible hybrid model.
-You’ll spend time on campus twice a semester for what we call “intensives.”
-During this in-person learning portion, you’ll participate in lectures, group work, simulations, patient visits and more.
+Saint Francis’ DNP program was created specifically for working nurses, with a flexible hybrid format.
+“Intensives” bring students and faculty together twice a semester for in-person learning which includes lectures, group work, simulations, patient visits and more.
 The rest of the semester involves flexible synchronous and asynchronous online learning.

 Excellent First-Time Exam Pass Rates

-USF students are well-prepared for their board certifications exams through the American Nurses Credentialing Center (ANCC) and the American Academy of Nurse Practitioners (AANP).
+Graduates of our DNP program have a 100% pass rate on board certification exams through the American Nurses Credentialing Center (ANCC) and the American Association of Nurse Practitioners (AANP).

 Family Nurse Practitioner (FNP)